The End of the Rendering Plant Eben van Tonder 10 September 2021

 – Factory waste

-We are starting trails next week whereby we will eliminate all factory meat waste by DCD’ing all such waste and producing high-quality pet food for a local meat processor.
+We are starting trails next week whereby we will eliminate all factory meat waste by re-thinking our approach to waste and producing high-quality pet food for a local meat processor.

 – Back to nature